-The Group's gain for the year ended 31 December 2022 and the state of affairs of the Group at that date are set out in the audited financial statements on pages 62 to 127.
+The Group's loss for the year ended 31 December 2023 and the state of affairs of the Group at that date are set out in the audited financial statements on pages 63 to 127.

-The Directors did not recommend the payment of any dividend for the year ended 31 December 2022.
+The Directors did not recommend the payment of any dividend for the year ended 31 December 2023.